Welcome Bonus! Use code WELCOME_SPEEDY+10% for +10% links on any SpeedyIndex top-up!

 Slow Site Speed

-The Fix: Optimize your website's speed by compressing images, enabling browser caching, and using a content delivery network (CDN).
+The Fix: Optimize your website's loading speed by compressing images, minifying CSS/JavaScript, leveraging browser caching, optimizing server response times, and considering a Content Delivery Network (CDN).

 Not Mobile-Friendly